-Quizzes and the short answer questions on the final exam will be graded using a similar format.
-Half marks will be given if it is clear that you know the general answer, but have omitted specific details of scientific terms.
+There are three exams for this course.
+The exams will not be cumulative.
+The midterms will consist of multiple choice and short answer questions.
+Questions will be drawn from the lecture material, the assigned textbook chapters, and any supplementary reading materials.
+The final exam will also include long answer/essay questions.
+Exams will be graded such that half marks will be given if it is clear that you know the general answer, but have omitted specific details or scientific terms.
 Full marks will be given to those that include specifics, and employ the correct terminology and concepts.
-Unless specified by your instructor, no books, notes, computers, calculators, or cellular phones will be allowed during exam/quiz writing.
+No books, notes, computers, calculators, or cellular phones will be allowed during exam writing.